EddieKamau/dart_mpesa/README.md

-This library contains methods that make it easy to consume Mpesa Api.
+This library contains methods that make it easy to consume Mpesa Api, and manage the token for you.(Fetches a new token only when the current has expired)
 It's multi-platform, and supports CLI, server, mobile, desktop, and the browser.

 Ready Methods/APIs include
 - [x] LIPA NA MPESA